Ariel-HH/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Description of the 'run_analysis.R' R script

-*We assume the data has been downloaded and the files in the second section of this CodeBook are contained in the working directory.
+*We assume the data has been downloaded and the files in the second section of this Code-Book are contained in the working directory.
 If not, this task can be achieved with the following code:*
 <pre><code>if(!file.exists("./data")){dir.create("./data")}
 setwd("./data")
 library(utils)